pwilliams-ck/snip-doc/README.md

 ### Let's Go

-This section goes over the plan to efficietly understand _Let's Go_, while minimizing time spend on front end and database operations.
+This section goes over the plan to efficiently understand _Let's Go_, while minimizing time spend on front end and database operations.

 The app will have a fully functioning front end and user authentication